-The most immediate and direct approach to control SPWF in vegetables is through the use of insecticides.
-Presently, growers can control whiteflies with chemicals in the following ways: a responsive approach using contact foliar applied insecticides or an insect growth regulator, a prophylactic approach using a soil applied systemic insecticide, or a combination of foliar and soil applied insecticides.
+The most immediate and direct approach to control SPWF in vegetables is through the use of growers can insecticides.
+Presently, control whiteflies with chemicals in the following ways: a responsive approach using contact foliar applied insecticides or an insect growth regulator, a prophylactic approach using a soil applied systemic insecticide, or a combination of foliar and soil applied insecticides.
 These approaches are aimed at preventing adults from colonizing plants and depositing large numbers of eggs.
 Although mortality to nymphs from contact foliar sprays does occur, coverage with conventional application equipment is not usually adequate enough to control a large proportion of the nymph population, especially on lower leaves.

-• Foliar Responsive Approach.
-The use of foliar insecticides to suppress adult populations is dependent on several factors.
+Foliar Responsive Approach.
+The use of foliar insecticides to suppress populations is dependent on several factors.
 First, the residual effectiveness of foliar insecticides is related to the duration of adult migration.
 If adults are continually moving into a field, repeated application may be necessary to prevent significant colonization.
-The residual of the insecticides and the rate at which the plant grows will also affect the performance of an individual application.
-In addition, good spray coverage is necessary even for activity against adult populations.
-The most effective contact insecticides presently used include combinations of pyrethroids (esfenvaluarate, bifenthrin, lamba-cyhalothrin or fenthropropin) and organopshosphates (acephate, chlorpyrifos), cabamates (Vydate, or Lannate).
+The residual of the insecticides and the rate at which the plant grows will also affect the performance of an individual In addition, good spray application. coverage is necessary even for activity against adult populations.
+The most effective contact insecticides presently used combinations of pyrethroids include (esfenvaluarate, bifenthrin. lambacyhalothrin or fenthropropin) and organopshosphates (acephate, cabamates (Vydate , or chlorpyrifos), Lannate).
 These products work primarily against the adults, but with thorough coverage, can kill nymphs.
 Neonicotinoid foliar products such as acetamidiprid (Assail) and dinotefuron (Venom) have translaminar activity and provide limited residual (4-7 d) control of adults.
 However, these products also provide good residual (11-14 d) control of nymphs on treated leaves.
-Exirel (cyazypyr) and Minecto Pro (cyazypyr+lambda-cyhalothrin) can provide good adult knockdown (it may take 3-4 days to observe reductions), but offers excellent residual control of immatures for 14-21 days.
+Exirel (cyazypyr) is also an effective insecticide alternative against both adults and nymphs (~14 d residual).
+It will also control cabbage looper and beet armyworm.

-Timely application of foliar insecticides is important for control of whiteflies.
+Timely application of insecticides is important for control of whiteflies.
 It is recommended that whitefly populations be treated with insecticide if they exceed 2 adults per leaf.
 On fall melons, because plants are usually small when adults are migrating, a greater number of sprays are often needed.
 This is again dependant on the magnitude and duration of adult immigration.
 There are other limitations to use of foliar insecticides.
 First, there are a limited number of products combinations available, so rotation of chemistries is important for resistance management.
 Other pests such as worms and leafminers also require treatment at various times so total pest control on a fall crop can often become quite expensive.
 Finally, it is important to not apply these products when bees are actively working in the field.

 Soil-Applied Neonicotinoids.
-Presently, the use of a soil-applied treatments of imidacloprid (Admire Pro, Alias, and other generics), thiamethoxam (Platinum, Durivo) or dinotefuran (Venom) at planting is the industry standard for control of SWF in vegetables and melons.
-These neonicotinoid compounds have varying degrees of soil mobility and can differ in knockdown and residual efficacy depending on temperature, timing, placement and rate.
+Presently, the use of a soil-applied treatments of imidacloprid (Admire Pro, Alias, and other generics), thiamethoxam (Platinum, Durivo) or dinotefuran (Venom) at planting is the industry standard for control of SWF in vegetables and melons. neonicotinoid compounds have varying degrees of soil mobility and can differ in knockdown and residual efficacy depending on temperature, timing, placement and rate.
 The materials are taken up by the roots and distributed throughout the plant via xylem transport.
 They are active against feeding adults, and consequently, colonization by immature SWF is reduced because of the reduction in egg deposition.
 Crawlers are generally not affected by the compounds until they begin to feed.
 Second instar nymphs that do emerge usually die within a week from feeding on the treated plant.